jpolkdata/spotify-analysis/README.md

 Once we've determined the album lengths (and release dates) for each album we then visualize the results to make an obvseration about how the album lengths have changed over time.

 ## Prerequisites
+* You will need the following:
-Python (and the Spotipy library)
+* Python (and the Spotipy library)
-Terraform
+* Terraform
-AWS account
+* AWS account
-Spotify API credentials
+* Spotify API credentials

 ## Steps
 1. Create a python script that will: